Core Overview

 - Each flow is counted only once.
 For example, traffic that has been counted as inbound upon entering your network is not counted again as internal as it transits the network or as outbound when it leaves the network.

-- For more specific information on the Tabbed Graph UI, see Tabbed Graph.
+- For more specific information on the Traffic Graph UI, see Traffic Graph.

 Traffic Table

-The Traffic Table displays the data returned from the network traffic query whose parameters are defined with the Parameter Controls.
-Two main types of table are used, depending on the type of page you are on (see Network Explorer Views):
+The Traffic table displays the data returned from the network traffic query whose parameters are defined with the Parameter Controls.
+Two main types of tables are used, depending on the type of page you are on (see Network Explorer Pages):

-- Aggregate page table: The table on an aggregate page lists all of the individual instances of the "thing" that is being aggregated on the page.
+• Aggregate page table: The table on an Aggregate page lists all of the individual instances of the "thing" that is being aggregated on the page.
 On the Devices Aggregate page, for example, the table lists devices.
-The columns of Aggregate page tables vary depending on the page.
+The columns of Aggregate page tables vary depending on the "thing" that the page is about.

-- Detail page table: The table on details pages, e.g. a page devoted to a specific device, is tabbed.
+• Details page table: The table on Details pages (e.g. a page devoted to a specific device) is tabbed.
 Each tab corresponds to a parameter by which traffic data can be ranked (top-X).
-The set of tabs that's visible on a given details page is set with the Customize button at the top right of the table.
+The set of tabs that's visible on a given Details page is set with the Customize button at the top right of the table (see Customize Tabs Dialog).
 The columns shown in the table depend on the currently selected tab.